andreikop/enki/team.md

 ![Photo](photo/PasNox.jpg)

 [Monkey Studio](http://monkeystudio.org) founder, maintainer and the most active developer.
-Guy, who knows Qt better, than its developers do.
+A guy who knows Qt better than its developers do.
 <hr/>

 ## Bryan A. Jones